 The following is in no way dogmatic, just one example of how you can use Obsidian.
 Take the parts you like.

-- Download the vault or clone it from the Github repo
+- Download my vault or clone it from the Github repo.

 - Unzip the